Short Code messaging for businesses

 Where do I get my short code?

-Please read our blog to learn the differences between short codes and long numbers.
+For the differences between short codes and long numbers, read our blog.

 *Throughput is defined as the amount of material or items passing through a system or process.